The Values and Principles of the UK

 The UK has a long tradition of volunteering and civic participation.
 You can get involved by:

-- Magna Carta — 1215, signed by King John — first document to limit royal power
+• Magna Carta — 1215, signed by King John — first document to limit the power of the monarch; established no one is above the law

-- Bill of Rights — 1689 — further limited the monarch, strengthened Parliament
+• Bill of Rights — 1689 — followed the Glorious Revolution; limited the monarch, strengthened Parliament's rights

-- Human Rights Act — 1998 — incorporated European Convention on Human Rights into UK law
+• Human Rights Act — 1998 — incorporated the European Convention on Human Rights into UK law

-- Equality Act — 2010 — protects against discrimination on 9 grounds
+• Equality Act — 2010 — protects against discrimination on 9 grounds including race, religion, sex, and disability

 Keep going